Charminz/document-validation-demo/README.md

 # document-validation-demo
 Test project for Guardtime to validate received dcuments

-# Before running the project you need to install dependencies
+## Before running the project you need to install dependencies

+In project directory you need to run:
 ### `npm ci`

 ## Available Scripts